Skip to main content

 • Then to an answering service or AI receptionist

-This ensures every call reaches someone—human or automated—who can respond immediately.
+This is designed so that every call reaches someone—human or automated—who can respond quickly.

 Automated Immediate Response